Firefighting in Japan: Volunteer Fire Corps

 A station of the Gonohe Volunteer Fire Corps; older buildings such as these may still have fire watch towers built in.

 Every municipality in Japan, as well as being able to establish a full-time municipal fire department, must establish a Volunteer Fire Corps (Japanese: 消防団, Hepburn: Shōbō-dan), sometimes also translated as a fire brigade; as of 2022 there were 2,196 fire corps across the country (some municipalities have established more than one corps), with a total of 784,000 volunteer firefighters between them.
 Like their professional counterparts, these corps are also accountable to the local municipal government, with the chief of the local municipal fire department (if one exists) also exercising authority over the volunteer corps during deployments.

-Despite being described as volunteer, members of the fire corps are considered public servants (although a special category) and do receive some renumeration for their work.
-Volunteer firefighters all have day jobs, but may be called away from their work to assist with emergencies, especially in areas without a full-time fire department, and so the municipal government provides renumeration for the potential loss of income this incurs, as well as a stipend for their time training and doing community work; this can be thought of as similar to the retained duty system employed by fire brigades in the United Kingdom.
+Despite being described as volunteer, members of the fire corps are considered public servants (although a special category) and do receive some remuneration for their work.
+Volunteer firefighters all have day jobs, but may be called away from their work to assist with emergencies, especially in areas without a full-time fire department, and so the municipal government provides remuneration for the potential loss of income this incurs, as well as a stipend for their time training and doing community work; this can be thought of as similar to the retained duty system employed by fire brigades in the United Kingdom.

 Volunteer firefighters in Japan generally do little hands-on fire and rescue work in day-to-day life, as over 99% of the country is covered by one of the full-time municipal fire departments; instead, regular work for the corps mainly consists of training, community disaster awareness and first aid education, fire safety visits to vulnerable people, and public relations campaigns.
 The main purpose of the volunteer fire corps in terms of emergency response, therefore, is to assist the full-time emergency services when a major disaster strikes, such as an earthquake, tsunami, or tropical storm.